 - While coding telemedicine or telehealth services, it’s vital to bill telemedicine claims with GT, GQ or POS 02 .

-- Healthcare bpo companies should be specific and certify code specific and broad telemedicine requirements are met accordingly.
+- Healthcare bpo companies should be specific and certify if the code specific and broad telemedicine requirements are met accordingly.

 - While billing Medicare, make sure all the statutory necessities are met accordingly.